samsinai/FLEXS/README.md

 IMPORTANT: ViennaRNA seems to have issues with Python 3.8, so try to run in a Python 3.5>=, <=3.7 environment.

 If contributing or running paper code/experiments, we recommend that you install the dependencies for the sandbox in a conda virtual environment.
-You can initialize a new Python 3.7 environement with `conda env create --name {env_name} python=3.7`.
+You can initialize a new Python 3.7 environement with `conda create --name {env_name} python=3.7`.
 Then install the local version of `flexs` with `pip install -e .` in the root directory.

 ## Overview